Skip to content

 Retirement interest-only mortgages

-How retirement interest-only mortgages work, who they suit, and what lenders expect from applicants.
+How retirement interest-only mortgages work, who they suit, and what lenders will want to see from you.

 2 min readWritten by Saniya Shabir

-Retirement interest-only mortgages were introduced to give older borrowers a regulated, transparent way to borrow against their property without making capital repayments during the term.
-They have become an increasingly popular option since the FCA clarified the rules in 2018.
-Here is how they work and who they are designed for.
+Retirement interest-only mortgages give older borrowers a regulated way to borrow against their home without repaying the capital during the term.
+They have become more popular since the FCA clarified the rules in 2018.
+They suit a particular kind of borrower, and it helps to understand how they work before you apply.

 What is a retirement interest-only mortgage?

-A retirement interest-only (RIO) mortgage lets you borrow a lump sum secured against your home and pay only the interest each month.
-The capital is repaid when you sell the property, move into long-term care, or pass away.
-There is no fixed end date, which removes the pressure of repaying the full amount by a specific age.
+A retirement interest-only (RIO) mortgage lets you borrow a lump sum secured on your home and pay only the interest each month.
+The capital gets repaid when you sell the property, move into long-term care, or die.
+There is no fixed end date, so you avoid the pressure of clearing the whole balance by a set age.

-RIO mortgages are regulated by the FCA and treated as standard mortgages rather than equity release products.
-This means you benefit from the same consumer protections, including the right to switch lender or make overpayments if the terms allow.
+The FCA regulates RIO mortgages as standard mortgages rather than equity release products.
+You get the same consumer protections as a result, including the right to switch lender or to make overpayments where the terms allow it.

 Who is a RIO mortgage suitable for?

-RIO mortgages are aimed at borrowers who are already retired or approaching retirement and want to borrow without the obligation of capital repayments.
-Common uses include remortgaging an existing interest-only mortgage that is reaching the end of its term, releasing funds for home improvements, or consolidating debts.
+A RIO mortgage suits borrowers who are already retired or close to it and want to borrow without having to repay capital each month.
+People often use one to remortgage an existing interest-only deal that is nearing the end of its term, to fund home improvements, or to consolidate debts.

-You will need to demonstrate that you can comfortably afford the monthly interest payments from your pension income.
-Lenders carry out a full affordability assessment, so having documented, reliable income is essential.
+You will need to show that your pension income covers the monthly interest comfortably.
+Lenders run a full affordability assessment, so documented, reliable income matters a lot here.

 How do RIO mortgages compare to equity release?

-The main difference is that with a RIO mortgage you make monthly interest payments, keeping the debt at a fixed level.
-With a lifetime mortgage (the most common form of equity release), you typically make no monthly payments and the interest compounds, which can significantly reduce the equity left in your home over time.
+The main difference comes down to payments.
+With a RIO mortgage you pay the interest monthly, which holds the debt at a fixed level.
+With a lifetime mortgage, the most common form of equity release, you usually pay nothing each month and the interest compounds (interest charged on interest already added), which can shrink the equity left in your home over the years.

-RIO mortgages generally offer lower interest rates than lifetime mortgages because the lender receives regular payments and carries less risk.
-However, you must prove affordability, whereas equity release products do not require an income assessment.
+RIO mortgages tend to carry lower interest rates than lifetime mortgages, because the lender gets regular payments and takes on less risk.
+The trade-off is that you have to prove affordability, while equity release products do not ask for an income assessment.

-Your adviser can model both options so you can compare the total cost and impact on your estate before making a decision.
+Your adviser can run the numbers on both so you can compare the total cost and the effect on your estate before you decide.

 Written and reviewed by